Public Services (Uniformed Protective)

-The course has two units assessed externally and all other units are continually assessed through written assignments, projects, consultations, presentations and case studies.
+The course has two units assessed externally and 11 units are continually assessed through written assignments, projects, consultations, presentations and case studies.

 Enrichment and Work Experience

-As part of the Triple Vocational A Level all students will complete a one-week compulsory work placement of their choice.
+As part of the Triple Vocational A Level programme all students will complete a one-week compulsory work placement of their choice.
 Work experience is a vital part of a young person’s learning experience.
 It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the learner, although there is a vast amount of support and guidance available at through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
 These include: Duke of Edinburgh’s Award Scheme, first aid, Voluntary Service Award, cricket, football, basketball, netball and athletics.

 As part of the course, you will be required to take part in a one-week residential.
 This is a compulsory part of the course as you will complete assessed work based on the activities undertaken.
 This residential is counted towards the compulsory work placement required for all Triple Vocational A Level students.

 You will also have the opportunity to undertake the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Future Career Opportunities

-Students’ progress to careers in many of the uniformed public services as well as to further education, studying for degrees in related subjects such as Criminology and Policing.
+Students progress to careers in many of the uniformed public services as well as to higher education studying degrees in related areas such as criminology and policing.